Data-Driven-World/d2w_mini_projects/mp_template/Readme.md

 This is an *open-ended* category.
 This means that you are free to do any kind of software you would like to build under the category of *utility* or *productivity*.
 Some examples of this software are those that make your life or day-to-day tasks easier or more productive.
 Some examples are (but not limited to only these):

-- note taking software: You can write a web-based note taking software where you can quickly save short text for you to take note or recall.
-You can safe these text and search for the text using some keyword.
+- **Note Taking Software**: You can write a web-based note taking software where you can quickly save short text for you to take note or recall.
+You can save these texts and search the text using some keyword.
 You can add features like reminder and make it into a to-do list software.
-- quick calculator software: You may tend to do some specific calculation again again.
-As an example, it can be your financial calculator for investment or retirement saving.
-Another example is  tool.
+- **Quick Calculator Software**: You may tend to do some specific calculation again and again.
+As an example, it can be your financial calculator for investment or retirement savings.
 You can write a Python program to do these tasks.
-- family tree software: You can create a software to store information on your family tree.
-This can be useful when someone in your family want to retrieve information related to this.
+- **Family Tree Software**: You can create a software to store information on your family tree.
+This can be useful when someone in your family wants to retrieve information related to this.
 You can let the user to add or edit information, search for a name and retrieve the relationship of this person, or browser through the family tree to find out the different names and people in the family.
-- conversion software: You can create some software to convert data from one format to another.
-For example you can download your Bank account or credit card statements in CSV or PDF and format or filter it for your own use like automatically categorizing your expenses and income.
+- **Conversion Software**: You can create some software to convert data from one format to another.
+For example, you can download your Bank account or credit card statements in CSV or PDF and format or filter it for your own use like automatically categorizing your expenses and income.
-- and many others
+- ...and many others

 In choosing this category you need to explain the following: